Overweight/Obesity: Weight Management

-These hormone interactions teach us that we can influence how our body's function.
+Understanding hormone interactions teach us that we can influence how our body's function.
 Avoiding crash 'diets' and making lifestyle changes that work for you, in your specific life circumstances, can help with more sustainable weight loss and improve your overwell wellbeing.
 The following areas are all important and not only can they support weight loss, but improve general health and wellbeing.

 This flow chart shows how high blood glucose causes more insulin release, storing glucose in the body as fat, including in the liver and pancreas ( a normal physiological process).
 In some people this system is overloaded, which can lead to insulin resistance and increased body fat..

 Sometimes, despite looking at all these areas, it can be difficult or weight loss plateaus.
-You can talk about any of this in more detail and get more support through your New Forest Social Prescribers, Lee Rand and Helen Clarke or speak to a member of your own general practice team - the reception team will be able to signpost you to the right members of the wider team.
+You can talk about any of this in more detail and get more support through your New Forest Social Prescribers, or speak to a member of your own general practice team - the reception team will be able to signpost you to the right members of the wider team.

 The New Forest Primary Care Network will also be running remote group lifestyle focused sessions.

 For some people, medications and weight loss surgery are options and you can discuss this further with your GP.